thbkrkr/apish/README.md

 Run

-	node src/api.js
+	node apish.js

-Write shell scripts that return JSON in a directory in scripts/.
+Write shell scripts that return JSON in a directory in [scripts](scripts).